 For the first six weeks of the term, Tuesday morning goes to seminars for my first option module.
 This is structured as a 90-minute session, followed by a half-hour break, followed by another 90-minute session.
 This term, I decided to take ‘Song Beyond The Score’ (which I’d highly recommend!).
 This module largely focuses on the distinction between written music and music learned by ear.
 It’s challenging us to think about whether reaching for sheet music is necessarily the best way of learning.

 Part of what I loved about this module was the emphasis on practical and collaborative learning.
 We never had to just sit through a 90-minute lecture – there were plenty of discussions and varied presentations from students.
 A highlight of the sessions were the songs learned at the beginning – nothing beats learning lullabies for the sake of education!
-After seminars, my day is pretty open, so I often stay in the Department to practise or talk to students.
+After seminars, my day is pretty open, so I often stay in the Music buildings to practise or talk to students.

 In the morning, I have a seminar for one of my core modules, ‘Critical Thinking and Listening’.
 In this, we discuss core issues of music in a more social setting, such as the canon.
 Later in the afternoon, I often have a committee meeting for Music Society (which generally alternates between Wednesday and Thursday).
-In the evening, the Department runs their concert series: a wide range of student ensembles and professional performers.
+In the evening, Music runs their concert series: a wide range of student ensembles and professional performers.
 These are always really high quality, and all Music students get free tickets!

 During the first six weeks of term, my Thursday morning is very similar to Tuesdays, attending more seminars for my option module.
 Now that teaching for my option module has finished for the term, I generally spend this time doing study sessions with my friends to get our final submissions ready.
 (We don’t have exams – it’s all essays, performances or compositions!)
 This is a great opportunity to have a sounding board for various ideas I have about my assessments.